GENIE-MC-Community/lamp/README.md

     Note: Advanced configuration of the support packages require inspection of that script.

-This script is not fully functional yet.
-It supports Linux and will support Mac OSX in the near future (we hope).
+This script only supports Linux.
+It may support Mac OSX in the future (we hope).

+#Trouble-Shooting

+Sometimes you may run into permissions troubles with `https` or `ssh`, so toggle usage of the `-s` flag if you are gettting permission denied errors.

+This is a bash script, so some errors will likely occur under different shells.
+If you get errors, make sure `/bin/bash` exists and is not a link to a different executable.

+If there is a strong desire for a c-shell or some other version of this script, we welcome a translation!

 ---
 ASCII Art from [Chris.com](http://www.chris.com/ascii/index.php?art=movies/aladdin).